Antimony-123 isotope (Sb-123 isotope, 123Sb isotope)

-123Sb isotope is available to order from BuyIsotope.com in 123Sb metal chemical form and 123Sb oxide chemical form.
-Please contact us via request a 123Sb quote BuyIsotope.com to order 123Sb isotope to get 123Sb price to buy 123Sb isotope.
+123Sb isotope is available to order from BuyIsotope.com in 123Sb metal (Sb) chemical form and in 123Sb oxide (Sb2O3) chemical form.
+Please contact us via request a 123Sb quote BuyIsotope.com to order 123Sb isotope, to get 123Sb price and to buy 123Sb isotope.

 |Neutron Number (N)||72|

 |Mass Number (A)||123|

 |Proton Number (Z)||51|

 |Quadrupole Moment||-0.49 5|

 |g-factor (g value)||0.72851|

 |Electron Configuration Block||p|